trishume/trishume.github.com/_includes/projects.md

 ## 2013

+- Made a program to generate function art for my math summative.
+- Started work on a personal finance iPad app.
+- Gave a lightning talk at Ottawa Ruby about writing Ruby Gems.
 - Worked at [Shopify](http://shopify.com/) over the summer.
+- Integrated Pro into the Sublime Text editor via a plugin.
 - Wrote [Pro](//github.com/trishume/pro), a tool for managing Git repos.
+- Won the Ottawa AppJam for my Turing Compiler and IDE, which I polished and linked together.
 - Went to the ECOO programming contest finals and came 5th.

 ## 2012